top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 ### Set up the laptop-Duckiebot connection

-Make sure that you can login passwordlessly to your user.
+Make sure that you can login passwordlessly to your user from the laptop.

 See: The procedure is explained in [](#howto-login-without-password).
 In this case, we have:
  `![local]` = laptop, `![local-user]` = your local user on the laptop,